Skip to Content

 Long Hauling

-A commonly known Las Vegas scam at this point, some disingenuous cab drivers will take unknowing tourists on the longer “scenic route” to drive up their fare.
+Some disingenuous cab drivers will take unknowing tourists on the longer “scenic route” to drive up their fare.

 Although taxis recently rolled out flat rates from the airport, rideshare apps are still almost always cheaper.

-People “In Need of Help”
+People “In Urgent Need of Help”

 Hilariously, the exact same couple approached the same patron at a different casino the next day, not remembering they already tried to scam him.

-Always be wary of someone “needing help” and don’t feel pressured by the situation.
+Always be wary of someone “needing help”, and don’t feel pressured by the situation.

 Street Performer Photo Shakedowns

-Have a plan going into the engagement.
-Generally, $5-$10 total (not per person) for a picture is more than sufficient and I recommend discussing compensation before you strike a pose.
+Generally, $5-$10 total (not per person) for a picture is sufficient, and always discuss compensation before striking a pose.
 Lead with something like “I only have a $10 – Will that be enough?”.

 3 Card Monty (or similar derivatives)